haukex/igbpyutils/docs/error.rst

 :func:`warnings.showwarning`, both of which produce somewhat shorter messages than the default Python messages.
 They can be set up via the context manager :class:`~igbpyutils.error.CustomHandlers` or, more typically, via a call to :func:`~igbpyutils.error.init_handlers` at the beginning of the script.
+This module also provides :func:`~igbpyutils.error.logging_config` for configuration of :mod:`logging`.

 Functions
 ---------